RocketCommunicationsInc/astro/packages/astro-in-react/README.md

-# astro-in-react
+# EXAMPLE REPO

-React wrapper for our Stencil components.
-Currently in test
+## Not for use.
+This is a test Repo.